 Houston-area Avery Eye Clinic physicians and surgeons are considered leaders in Laser Vision Correction.
 The doctors at the Houston area Avery Eye Clinic will work with you to determine if you are a suitable candidate and help you decide which eye surgery option is right for you.
 Importantly, you can find out at no cost or obligation.
 At Avery Eye Clinic, LASIK eye surgery consultation is available as a free service.
 Contact us today to set up your complimentary consultation.
 It may very well be one of the best decisions you'll ever make.

 LASIK Eye Surgery, Houston: Who is a candidate?

 LASIK eye surgery is appropriate for patients that are myopic (nearsighted), hyperopic (farsighted), and now even for patients that have astigmatism (an oblong shape to the eye).
 Patients should have generally good eye health.
 Good candidates usually do not have cataracts or other unstable eye conditions, though there are some exceptions.
 Candidates should be old enough for their eyes and prescription to have stopped changing significantly (typically by 19 to 22 years of age).

-It is important to also note that some medical conditions can have an impact on your candidacy or success with any surgical treatment.
+It is also important to note that some medical conditions may have an impact on your candidacy or success with LASIK eye surgical treatment.
 For example, patients with diabetes may develop cataracts earlier in life, have unstable eyeglass prescriptions from uncontrolled glucose levels, or have retinal problems which might limit your surgeon’s ability to fully correct your vision.
 Be sure to inform your doctor of any medications you may be taking and any medical conditions you may have.
 Also, women who are pregnant should typically wait a few months after delivery or nursing before undergoing LASIK.